rutujdhodapkar/opensource-file-upload/README.md

 📌 **How It Works?**
 1. Visit [OpenFile](https://openfile.netlify.app).
 2. Click on **"please"** to open the main page.
+3. click on button "Admin" to upload files, admin passkey: 15010(to view files click on button "client")
-3. Upload your files securely.
+5. Upload your files securely.
-4. Access them from anywhere, anytime!
+6. Access them from anywhere, anytime!

 ## 💡 Features
 ✅ **Open-source** – Transparent & community-driven.
 ✅ **Cloud Storage** – Store files remotely via GitHub servers.
 ✅ **Access from Anywhere** – Global availability.
 ✅ **Simple & Lightweight** – No unnecessary bloat.
+✅ **AI Tools** – Quick access Free AI tools.
+✅ **Free chat room** – chat with your connected friends live.

 ## 🚀 How to Use?
 1. Go to [OpenFile](https://openfile.netlify.app).